Other Requirements

 Physical Education

 Physical education is optional.
-No more than 10 semester hours of physical education (sport leadership and management) courses numbered SLM 110-170 can count toward a bachelor’s degree; no more than five semester hours can count toward an associate’s degree.
+No more than 10 semester hours of physical education (sport leadership and management) courses numbered SLM 110-170 can count toward a bachelor’s degree; no more than 5 semester hours can count toward an associate’s degree.

 Time Limit for Undergraduate Degree Completion